learning-layers/openid-connect-button/README.md

 An OpenID Connect Button to instrument Web pages with OpenID Connect authentication and access to user information using an external OpenID Connect Provider via the OpenID Connect [implicit flow](http://openid.net/specs/openid-connect-core-1_0.html#ImplicitFlowAuth).

-Adding the OpenID Connect Button to a Web Page
+Try it
+--
+TODO: add link to working online demo.

+Developer Tutorial
 ==
-In this small tutorial we demonstrate how to instrument an arbitrary Web page client with the OpenID Connect Button to enable authentication and access to user information.
+This developer tutorial demonstrates how to instrument an arbitrary Web page client with the OpenID Connect Button to enable authentication and access to user information.
 The button is automatically rendered based on a couple of attributes that define OpenID Connect-relevant configuration details.
 Developers receive access to different OpenID Connect related information such as provider configuration, tokens, and user information.

-Try it
---
-TODO: add link to working online demo.

 Add the OpenID Connect Button
 --